Summary Enabling Digital Transformation for Social Impact+

-Giri: At Ideas to Impacts our tag-line is “Distributing the Future evenly”.
+Giri: At Ideas to Impacts, our tagline is “Distributing the Future evenly.”
 In the fund, we do that by being in Pune when most funds are in Mumbai, Delhi, Bangalore.
-But my background is IT services, and the “smart town model” refers to what we do in our IT services company by delivering cutting edge IT services from the non-metros.
+But my background is in IT services, and the “smart town model” refers to what we do in our IT services company by delivering cutting edge IT services from the non-metros.
 The fact is that the “best in India” had to come to metros from all over in search of opportunities.
-If the opportunities can be taken to them, at least some of them will choose to stay back.
+However, if the options can be taken to people in tier 2 or rural regions, some will stay back.
 This is simply the logical next step of Indian off-shoring.
-The delivery pyramid of the smart town model includes a metro layer with seniors and the non-metro layer with juniors.
-With this combination of skill and aspiration, and right distribution of work, we hope to have even better delivery than from the purely metro model.
+The delivery pyramid of the innovative town model includes a metro layer with seniors and a non-metro layer with juniors.
+With this combination of skill and aspiration and the suitable distribution of work, we hope to have even better delivery than the purely metro model.
 That is required if the model is to be sustainable.
-BTW, we see COVID providing a big boost to our model with everybody getting used to remote working.
-Just as Y2K gave a boost to Indian off-shoring 20 years back.
+We see COVID providing a significant boost to our model with everybody getting used to remote working, just as Y2K gave a boost to Indian off-shoring 20 years back.

 Our conversation delves into Pentathlon Ventures and the significance of business 2 business (B2B) technology companies in India.